JohnsPortfoli0/Odometer-Database-Comparison/README.md

 ## Steps for Running the Program
 Please download the `Mileage_Difference_Calculator.py` and the 'subprograms' folder file under “Project Items.”
 Additionally, download the sample .csv files that are labeled 'Zonar' and 'RTA' (these are necessary).
+Mileage Comparison Sheet - Facility 3.csv is a sample of what the output results will look like!

 1. **Run the program**
    - Open a terminal or command prompt in the same directory as the script.